- Original material: Bleached softwood kraft pulp, Bleached hardwood kraft pulp, Kenaf pulp, and dissolving grade cotton

-- Preparation: Nanofibrillated the cellulose with high-pressure homogenizer (HPH) or supermass colloider (SMC).
+- Preparation: Nanofibrillated the cellulose with a high-pressure homogenizer (HPH) or supermass colloider (SMC).

 - Macro morphology: aqueous gels (solid content:0.5-5%), white powder or flexible aerogels.

-- Types: un-modified CNF, Cationically modified CNF, Carboxymethylated CNF, TEMPO-ed CNF.
-(We can supply different size, charge density, and function group according your needs.)
+- Types: un-modified CNF, Cationically modified CNF, Carboxymethylated CNF, Anionic CNF.

-- Dispersion: no hard agglomeration for CNF aqueous gels, can be re-dispersed in water after fried-drying or spray-drying with high-speed homogenizer or supermass colloider.
+- Dispersion: no hard agglomeration for CNF aqueous gels, can be re-dispersed in water after fried-drying or spray-drying with a high-speed homogenizer or supermass colloider.

-Price depends on the quantity.
+The price depends on the quantity.
 For more information on product specification and price, please check the price.